andrcuns/puzzlers/README.md

 # puzzlers
-UI testing project using cucumber and geb frameworks.
+UI testing project using cucumber and geb frameworks with ability to run tests in parallel.
 Windows, Linux and MAC with Chrome, Firefox and PhantomJs are supported.

 ## Running
 ### From commandline
-To run all features with chrome browser
+To run all features in sequence

-    ./gradlew runCukeTests
+    ./gradlew runCukeTestsInSequence
-To run in a different browser
+To run all features in parallel

-    ./gradlew runCukeTests -Pwebdriver=firefox
+    ./gradlew runCukeTestsInParallel
-or a single tag
+To run a single tag

-    ./gradlew runCukeTests -Ptags=@tagName
+    ./gradlew runCukeTestsInParallel -Ptags=@tagName
+To run in firefox

+    ./gradlew runCukeTestsInParallel -Pwebdriver=firefox
 ### From IDE
 Features can be executed with jUnit by running class CukesRunner